robtweed/DPP/README.md

 ## Installing

+DPP is designed so that it can be used whether you build your front-end code manually, or build it using Node.js and WebPack.
+The way you install and use DPP varies depending on which approach you use.

 ### Using a CDN Copy

 You can use DPP directly from the Github CDN linked to this repository.
-In your main module, load it using:
+In your main browser application module, load it using:

-      const {DPP} = await import('https://cdn.jsdelivr.net/gh/robtweed/DPP/src/dpp.min.js');
+      const {createDPP} = await import('https://cdn.jsdelivr.net/gh/robtweed/DPP/src/dpp_browser.min.js');

 ### Using a Local Copy